aubreyvz/Elite-Qualifier/README.md

 ## Background

-This is a qualifier for the Code2College Elite Program
+This is a qualifier for the Code2College Elite Program.

 ## Install

-You will need to import time, as well as difflib for this code to work
+You will need to import time, as well as difflib for this code to work.

 ## Usage

-Simply type a words and press enter, and the program will spit back three word suggestions if it finds an error
+Simply type a words and press enter, and the program will spit back three word suggestions if it finds an error.